dhub100/GenAI_project/README.md

 ## Requirements

 - Python 3.10 or higher
-- A free Hugging Face account with an access token
+- A free Hugging Face account with an access token (if using HuggingFace embeddings)
 - Ollama installed and available locally
 - The Ollama server must be running before starting the script